Japanese Public Key Infrastructure (JPKI)

 Customer consent is required for private sector to provide the Services.

-Procedures for Use of the Service
+Procedures for using the Service

-Service provider business operators (business operators that use Japanese Public Key Infrastructure by entrusting signature verification services to platform business operators)
+- Service provider businesses (businesses that use Japanese Public Key Infrastructure after entrusting signature verification services to platform businesses)

-The platform operators supporting this service are as follows.Platform business operators (business operators using Japanese Public Key Infrastructure with the approval of the competent minister)
+- Platform business operators (business operators that use Japanese Public Key Infrastructure with the approval of the competent minister)

 Contact:

 6.1.1.
-On October 29, 2024, the "Consent Support Service," which is required for the "Four Basic Information Services," was launched using Mynaportal.
+On October 29, 2024, the "Support service for obtaining the consent of the person", which is necessary for the "Basic 4 information provision services", was launched using Mynaportal.

-For new customers, it is easy to obtain consent from the customer at the time of application.
-We have also launched a "Consent Acquisition Support Service" as a method to smoothly obtain consent from existing customers.
-Please check the details below.
+In the case of new customers, it is easy to obtain consent from the customer at the time of application.
+However, as a method to smoothly obtain consent from existing customers, we have launched a "Personal Consent Acquisition Support Service."
+For details, please refer to the following.

 Benefits of using this service